yamachang/academic-YC/content/home/Pubs.md

 <h3>Manuscripts Under Review</h3>

 Galfalvy, H., Szücs, A., **Chang, Y.**, Buerke, M., & Szanto, K. (R & R).
-Long-term suicidal ideation profiles in late-life depression and their association with prospective suicide attempt and death by suicide. *Journal of Clinical Psychiatry*.
+Long-term suicidal ideation profiles in late-life depression and their association with suicide attempt or death by suicide. *Journal of Clinical Psychiatry*.

 **Chang, Y.**, Jackman, K., Dworkin, J., Singh, A., LeBlanc, A., & Bockting, W. (Under Review).
 Childhood Gender Nonconformity and Identity Development among a Diverse Transgender Community Sample in the United States.